SjulsonLab/generalized_contrastive_PCA/README.md

 # Generalized Contrastive PCA

 Generalized contrastive PCA is a new dimensionality reduction method.
 It is a hyperparameter-free method for comparing high-dimensional datasets collected under different experimental conditions to reveal low-dimensional patterns enriched in one condition compared to the other.
-Unlike traditional dimensionality reduction methods like PCA, which work on a single condition, gcPCA allows for a direct comparison between condition.
+Unlike traditional dimensionality reduction methods like PCA, which work on a single condition, gcPCA allows for a direct comparison between conditions.

 This open-source toolbox includes implementations of gcPCA in both Python and MATLAB, with variants designed for different data types.
 It provides a straightforward, fast, and reliable way to compare conditions.

 ##### Key Features
 - **Hyperparameter-free**: No manual tuning required.
 - **Symmetric comparison**: Both conditions are treated equally.
-- **Sparse solutions**: Reduce the results complexity for better interpretation.
+- **Sparse solutions**: Reduce the complexity of the results for better interpretation.
 - **Multiple implementations**: Available in both Python and MATLAB.

 You can find more details in the preprint at [bioRxiv](https://doi.org/10.1101/2024.08.08.607264)